algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 ### Context

 Krug Champagne will open a new winery.
 They want to fasten and renew the process of blending the wine.
-They want to create a software that will calculate the blending steps for them.
+They want to create software that will calculate the blending steps for them.
 We know that there are 300 tanks available, and we know that the blending can call for more than 400 wines in the process.

 ### Client